 In the 2017 edition of the Salone del Mobile we met Anna Bartoli study Bartoli Design, Who with his brother Paul continues the experience began in 1960 from Charles father.

-Carlo Bartoli is the creator of some iconic pieces of Italian design as the chair for Arflex Gaia, the Tube collection for Rossi di Albizzate, the 4875 chair for Kartell, the study has also collaborated with many other still among the leading companies in the sector furnishing.
+Carlo Bartoli is the creator of some iconic pieces of Italian design, such as the Gaia armchair for Arflex, the Tube collection for Rossi di Albizzate, the 4875 armchair for Kartell, the studio has collaborated and still collaborates with many other major companies in the sector furnishing.

-SDM: to begin, a brief presentation, how did you Bartoli study and how you approach the design?
+SDM: to start, a brief presentation, how is the Bartoli studio born and how does it approach design?

 Anna Bartoli: The studio was founded in the '60 with my father Carlo job that's architect, as I am an architect is an architect and my brother Paul, now we work in three.

 He begins in the years 60 in effect as an architect, then it happens that with one of the first building crisis tries to do something else, start a first collaboration with Arflex due to the accident, he needed for himself with a series of furniture, has designed these furniture on his needs, he later proposed to Arflex them, they are interested, as well, almost casually started to make the designer.